 What happens to the trimmed branches?

-As our forestry crews remove trimmed limbs and branches, they are chipped into wood chips that are available year-round, at no cost to Cobb EMC members, and delivered to your home or business on a first-come, first-served basis.
+As crews remove trimmed limbs and branches, they are chipped into wood chips that are available year-round, at no cost to Cobb EMC members, and delivered to your home or business on a first-come, first-served basis.
 Churches, schools and county organizations will receive priority.

-How can you make landscaping safer?
+How can I make landscaping safer?

 - Before you begin any digging project, call Georgia 811 to have underground utilities marked for free.